 - 1. Apply and hold the brake pedal.

 - Start the engine.

 - Shift into a gear.

 - Release the parking brake.

-- 2. Let up on the brake pedal.
+- Let up on the brake pedal.

-- 3. Drive slowly until the trailer is clear of the chocks. - 4.
-Stop and have someone pick up and store the chocks.
+- Drive slowly until the trailer is clear of the chocks.

+- Stop and have someone pick up and store the chocks.

-Maintenance When Trailer Towing
+Maintenance when Trailer Towing

 The vehicle needs service more often when used to tow trailers.
-See Maintenance Schedule \Rightarrow 328.
-It is especially important to check the engine oil, axle lubricant, belts, cooling system, and brake system before and during each trip.
+See Maintenance Schedule \$ 359.
+It is especially important to check the automatic transmission fluid, engine oil, axle lubricant, belts, cooling system, and brake system before and during each trip.